Nome Gold Rush: Beach

 Claim jumping was mostly a problem before the beach gold was found, since it could not be claimed and there was plenty of it.
 As a matter of fact, the beach gold seems to have been more important than the claimed gold in the creeks.
-The mining of Nome beach is a good example of gold rushes going through phases of increasing use of machinery and capital.
+The mining of Nome beach is a textbook example of gold rushes going through phases of increasing use of machinery and capital.
 The very first gold on the beach was found with a pan.
 Later in the summer of 1899 human powered equipment like sluices and rockers were present.
 In 1900 small machines together with hoses and pumps were seen at the beach, and finally from around 1902 big companies took over.
 The season wasn't long.
-Due to ice, the beaches could only be worked from June to October.
-Local police forced people with inadequate shelter to leave for the winter.
+Due to ice, the beaches could only be worked from June to October, and local police forced people with inadequate shelter to leave for the winter.

 Creeks

 Panning creeks for gold in Alaska is slow and cold.
 As in Klondike there was a layer of permafrost just below the surface.
 In Nome different kinds of equipment were used to thaw the ground and suck up gravel.
 The mining methods used were extensive meaning that the amount of soil processed was more important than the efficiency of the equipment that separated gold from sand.
 By hydraulic methods soil was washed off the creek banks and into sluices either by gravity or suction.
 Dredges and in some cases mine shafts were used.
 To facilitate digging the ground was softened with steam.
 Steam was also used for collecting dumps of gravel in the winter.
 The gravel was sluiced the next summer.